Time to pre-plan your alcohol consumption tonight and sidestep the aftermath of grogginess and headaches.

 • Sugar – Many people find that sugary drinks and foods help them recover from hangovers, as blood glucose can dip very low after a binge.
 A can of Sprite can reduce the trembly sensations and give you a quick energy boost.

 • Eat – Your body needs fuel.
 Pick foods rich in carbs and easy to digest.
 Eggs are great for hangovers as well as cereal and toast.
-The goal is get calories back into your body and be energized for the day ahead.
+The goal is to get calories back into your body and be energized for the day ahead.

 Re-energize with boxty for breakfast